Miloš Forman: Unfinished projects

 Around 2001, Forman was set to direct and co-write the comic crime caper Bad News, adapted from the novel by Donald E. Westlake.
 Forman was co-writing the script with Doug Wright.
 The project never came to fruition.

-In the early 2000s, Forman developed a film project to be titled Embers, adapted by Jean-Claude Carrière from Hungarian novelist Sándor Márai’s novel.
+In the early 2000s, Forman developed a film project to be titled Embers, adapted by Jean-Claude Carrière from Hungarian novelist Sándor Márai's novel.
 The film was about two men in the former Austria-Hungary Empire from different social backgrounds who become friends in military school and meet again 41 years later.
 Forman cast Sean Connery and Klaus Maria Brandauer as well as Winona Ryder.
 Several months before shooting, Sean Connery and the Italian producer had a disagreement, and Connery withdrew from the project.
 Forman was so convinced that Sean Connery fit the role that he didn't want to shoot the film without him and cancelled the project a few days before the shooting was due to start.

 In the late 2000s, the screenplay for Ghost of Munich was written by Forman, Jean-Claude Carriere and Václav Havel (the former Czech president and writer, who had studied at school with Forman), inspired by the novel by the French novelist Georges-Marc Benamou.
 The story takes a closer look at the events that surrounded the Munich Agreement.
 The role of the French Prime Minister Édouard Daladier was supposed to have been played by the French actor Mathieu Amalric, with his older self played by Gérard Depardieu.
 However, the production company Pathé was not able to fund the project.

 In 2011, Forman was reportedly in negotiations to direct a screen adaptation of Mitchell Zuckoff's acclaimed biography, Ponzi's Scheme: The True Story of a Financial Legend, with Christopher Weekes penning the script.

-Personal life
+Personal life and death

 Forman gave his 18-year-old sister-in-law Hana Brejchová her first film role in Loves of a Blonde, which earned her third place in the Best Actress category at the Venice Film Festival.

 Forman's first wife was Czech movie star Jana Brejchová.
 They met while making Štěňata (1957).
 They divorced in 1962.
 Forman had twin sons with his second wife Czech actress and singer Věra Křesadlová.
 They separated in 1969.
 Their sons Petr and Matěj (b.
 1964) are both involved in the theatre.
 Forman married Martina Zbořilová on 28 November 1999, and they also had twin sons Jim and Andy (born 1999).

 Forman was professor emeritus of film at Columbia University.
 In 1996, asteroid 11333 Forman was named after him.
 He wrote poems and published the autobiography Turnaround in 1994.

 After a short illness, he died at Danbury Hospital near his home in Warren, Connecticut on 13 April 2018 at age 86.
 He is interred at New Warren Cemetery in Warren, Connecticut.